-This was something, but as Forbes, Mashable, Business Insider, and The New York Times all pointed out, it wasn’t a solve to an apparent algorithmic, human, or machine learning problem.
+This was something, but as Forbes, Mashable, Business Insider, and The New York Times all pointed out, it wasn’t a solution to an apparent algorithmic, human, or machine learning problem.

 Interestingly, many videos Watson viewed had disabled comments, which suggests that YouTube content managers have noticed the string of comments and have been trying to make it harder for pedophiles to operate on their site.
 But all those efforts confirmed was an awareness of the unsolved problem.

-In fact, its clear the problem dates back to at least 2017.
+In fact, it’s clear the problem dates back to at least 2017.
 In the same month that the “Elsagate” controversy exploded, people had begun to ring the alarm about weird, implicitly sexual comments on videos of little kids, made for kids.
-Major advertisers like AT&T stopped spending for ads on the site when BBC broke a story that same month as Elsagate that found that inappropriate comments on videos of kids that were monetized included, often, time stamps for second-long moments of suggestive positions and links to unlisted videos, and did not resume spending until the issue was “fixed.”
-On February 21, AT&T, which just began advertising on the platform again in January, said they would stop spending on ads on the platform.
+Major advertisers like AT&T stopped spending for ads on the site when the BBC reported that inappropriate comments on monetized videos of kids often included time stamps for second-long moments of suggestive positions and links to unlisted videos — and advertisers did not resume spending until the issue was “fixed.”
+On February 21, AT&T, which had just started advertising on the platform again in January, said they would stop spending on ads on the platform.
 Hasbro, Nestle, and Disney have all followed suit.

 Elsagate is not the same as a pedophilia ring, but the problems are linked.
 Content farms took advantage of keywords and automatically placed ads based on channel engagement and shoddy AI filtering, and created cartoons that used unlicensed characters of popular kids franchises.
 Many of these “content farms” — that is to say, companies that created these videos — are headquartered in places like Ho Chi Minh City, Vietnam.
 They were not educational or child friendly, but proliferated on YouTube kids as monetized videos.

 That’s why so many videos of kids have comments disabled underneath the videos.
-YouTube’s 10,000 human reviewers, tasked with reviewing the 400 hours of footage uploaded to Youtube every minute, are also in charge of looking over the engagement with said videos and disabling comments if there were inappropriate comments, links to unlisted videos, or time-stamps of the kids in suggestive positions.
+YouTube’s 10,000 human reviewers, tasked with reviewing the 400 hours of footage uploaded to YouTube every minute, are also in charge of looking over the engagement with said videos and disabling inappropriate comments, links to unlisted videos, or time-stamps of the kids in suggestive positions.

 On 21:25, the girl in the video moved away from the camera and, for just a flash of a second, her crotch was in view.

-I also came across a slew of modeling videos of young girls, clearly less than 18.
-Commenters noted how beautiful the models were and how great they looked in their underwear, despite the fact that these are clearly children.
+I also came across a slew of modeling videos of young girls clearly under 18.
+Commenters noted how beautiful the models were and how great they looked in their underwear, despite the fact that these are children.
 I won’t share the videos because they are inappropriate; but the fact of the matter is that not only should these comments be monitored at length, they maybe shouldn’t be on the website at all.
 No action has been taken against those comments or the video itself of minors modeling underwear.

 And another girl posted a video of her night-time routine, post-shower.
 The girl, whose YouTube page is called “Makenzie’s Fortnite experience” and who appears to be no more than 13 years old, accidentally moves her towel in a way in the video that the side of her naked torso is showing at the 2:47 minute mark.

-Clearly, this video should never have been uploaded.
-The girl in it is clearly pre-pubescent and is wearing a towel, explaining her night time routine.
+Obviously, this video should never have been uploaded.
+The girl in it is clearly pre-pubescent and is wearing a towel, explaining her night-time routine.
 This video has some 51,000 views.
-The rest of her videos have between 8 to 150 views.
+The rest of her videos have between eight and 150 views.
 So, why is this happening?
 Does she know why 51,000 people have viewed this video and none of her Fortnite videos or fun craft videos?
-Does she understand that there are people out there who aren’t looking at this because they don’t really care about her night time routine but want to see a little girl in a towel?
+Does she understand that there are people out there who aren’t looking at this because they don’t really care about her night-time routine but want to see a little girl in a towel?
 Maybe.
 Maybe not.
 She’s a kid.
 Someone should be more closely monitoring her internet usage, but that’s hard as well.
 And that’s where YouTube should come in, but hasn’t.
 This is inappropriate content even if it is not overtly sexual because of the way it is likely to be consumed.
 This is not titillating stuff unless you’re the sort of person who specifically finds it titillating.

 Though these videos were not monetized for ads, they were also clearly not being monitored by human beings or AI — at least not effectively.
 Some of the videos shouldn’t be on YouTube at all but have millions of views.
 If comment and content moderation are as ineffective as it appears, kids will continue to be the subject of sexual interest on the platform, which will continue to be a tool for predators.